 Ideally, you would start from one of the main cities such as Christchurch, Dunedin or Nelson, and then drive in a loop back to where you started.

 Most of the places to see on the South Island are on the coasts with the exception of Mount Cook and Lake Tekapo, which is inland.

-Driving around the South Island is a fantastic experience and one that I highly recommend.
+A South Island road trip is a fantastic experience and one that I highly recommend.
 This road trip offers a lot of diverse sights and activities, so if you have the time this is a great way to spend a New Zealand holiday!

-How much do road trips in New Zealand cost?
+How much does a road trip in New Zealand cost?